EvgeniyPresnov/caclulation-checksums-application/README.md

 # Project Title
-The application for calculating the checking sum of text files.
+The application for calculating the checking sum of files.

 # Prerequisites
 * java 8